4Crawler Offroad

 shackle hanger locations.
 If you move those, adjust the shackle length

 as needed.
-And you still need a shackle long enough to accomodate the
+And you still need a shackle long enough to accommodate the

 length change in the spring as it flattens.